 Danielle will analyse investment allowances and modifications to the dividend imputation system.

-12.00pm Dr Janine Dixon, Senior Research fellow, Centre of Policy Studies, Victoria University
+12.00pm Dr Janine Dixon and Dr Jason Nassios, Centre of Policy Studies, Victoria University

-Janine will present modelling results for various company tax reform proposals including company tax rate reductions, investment alliances and changes to the divide imputation system.
+Janine and Jason will present modelling results for various company tax reform proposals including company tax rate reductions, investment subsidies and changes to the dividend imputation system.

 12.10pm Forum open for discussion